pk-nb/sync-folders/README.md

             preferred for performance and saving disk space.
             Default: "hardlink".

+--bail,     Exits process whenever there is an error syncing any files or folders.
+-b          If off, errors will be caught and logged unless \`--quiet\`.
+            Default: false.

---verbose,  Logs out information on initial sync and any updates in watch mode.
+--verbose,  Logs out detailed information on initial sync and any updates in watch mode.
 -v          Default: false.

 --quiet,    Suppresses all logging, including basic initial copy output.
 -q          Default: false.